Jasioski/dev-config-files/README.md

 # Warning
-Most of this will work on any system, however the `jasios_config.sh` script was developed with Debian based Linux distributions in mind.
+Most of this will work on any system, however the `jasio_setup.sh` script was developed with Debian based Linux distributions in mind.

 The part of the script responsible for installing programs makes use of the apt package manager and snap.
 If your system does not have the apt package manager or snap installed, feel free to install the development programs manually.